 The prerequisite is senior standing or permission.
-There is a lab fee.
-The course will be offered every spring.
+There is a course fee.
+The course is offered every spring.

 BUS 4910 - Independent Study

 This course offers independent study or directed study/internships, in consultation with a faculty member.
 An independent study contract must be negotiated with a faculty member before registration.